albans/oracle-box/README.md

 Acknowledgements
 ================

-For installing oracle 10g on Ubuntu, I followed the instruction from the French Ubuntu community available [here](http://doc.ubuntu-fr.org/oracle).
+For installing Oracle 10g on Ubuntu, I followed the instruction from the french Ubuntu community available [here](http://doc.ubuntu-fr.org/oracle).
 Although the direct installation process using `apt-get` isn't working anymore, the documentation provides an alternative installation procedure that is still working.